-Name of What does it do?
+Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed?
-Scheme Your business must: Be UK based in its business activity Have an annual turnover of no more than £45 million Have a borrowing proposal which the lender would consider viable, were it not for the Covid-19 pandemic Self-certify that it has been adversely impacted by Covid-19.
-Further eligibility criteria can be accessed via the British Business Bank website. outstanding value of the loan, as the Government is providing the guarantee for the remaining 80% of the finance.
+How can it be accessed? million and for up to 6 years.
+Interest and fees paid by UK Government for 12 months - this means no upfront costs and lower initial repayments for SMEs For overdrafts and invoice finance facilities, term will be up to three years Your business must: Be UK based in its business activity Have an annual turnover of no more than £45 million Have a borrowing proposal which the lender would consider viable, were it not for the Covid-19 pandemic Self-certify that it has been adversely impacted by Covid-19.
+Further eligibility criteria can be accessed via the British Business Bank website.
+Personal guarantees are not required to secure lending below £250,000.
+For any borrowing above £250,000 personal guarantees will be capped at 20% of the outstanding value of the loan, as the Government is providing the guarantee for the remaining 80% of the finance.
 This will apply to all customers that have secured a loan under the scheme since its launch on 23rd March.
 Given there is likely to be a big demand for facilities, businesses should consider applying via the lender's website in the first instance.
 Telephone lines are likely to be busy and branches may have limited capacity to handle enquiries due to social distancing.
 Scheme expected to run for an initial period of 6 months.
 There is no limit on the capacity of the scheme.
-Future Fund £250m fund which issues convertible loans to innovative UK companies with good potential, which typically rely on equity investment and are currently affected by Covid-19.
-The Future Fund will match up to 100% of the amount provided by investor(s), up to a maximum of £5 million.
+Future Fund £250m fund which issues convertible loans to innovative UK companies with good potential, which typically rely on equity The Future Fund will match up to 100% of the amount provided by investor(s), up to a maximum of £5 million.
 Loan amounts range from £125,000 to £5 million, subject to at least equal match funding from private investors.
-Loans will have a minimum of 8% per annum (non-compounding) interest charge applied.
-This interest will be higher if the company and the investor(s) agree between themselves.
-Unlike a typical bank loan, the interest is not payable on a The Future Fund scheme is open for applications until the end of September 2020.
+The Future Fund scheme is open for applications until the end of September 2020.
 Visit the Future Fund portal via the British Business Bank website to apply.
-The application process is investor-led.
-This means an investor, or lead investor of a group of investors, applies in connection with an eligible company.